WhiskeySockets/Baileys/README.md

     ``` javascript
         client.sendReadReceipt(id, messageID)
     ```
-    The id is in the same format as above.
+    The id is in the same format as mentioned earlier.
 The message ID is the unique identifier of the message that you are marking as read
 6. Tell someone what your status is right now by using
     ``` javascript
         client.updatePresence(id, presence)